geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 And we're trying to do it in a more.
 I mean,

 ##### **Chenyu** [[00:51:14](https://www.youtube.com/watch?v=6EDbdI_m73o&t=3074)]
 the only thing I would say is if you expect to run something for extended period of time, just post in the.
 In the.
-The tiny box access channel.
+The TinyBox access channel.
 So we can sync.
 Because we only have like two MI 300 X machine.
 It's fine.
 If it's fine.
 If you have calculated everything and just need some time to run, but just.
 Post later for estimated time.
 So everyone else knows like not to break your job first.
 Then know when, when that will be free.

 ##### **Hooved** [[00:51:43](https://www.youtube.com/watch?v=6EDbdI_m73o&t=3103)]
 For sure.
 I'll do that right now.
 I'm just running a couple minutes at a time, but I'll,